MillerRabin/intention-storage/readme.md

 together.
 This setup allows migration between networks.

 **The robotic cafe**
+*This is a futuristic scenario, but this case can be modeled using intentions*

 * You go to cafe a fully serviced by robots.
 * You call the robo-waiter with a gesture or by voice.
 Gestures can also generate the intention.